devth/devth.github.com/_posts/2014-09-28-open-source-culture.md

 Within any big tech corporation you will find many disparate teams.
 Most of these teams know very little about the work, makeup or very existence of other teams, yet they depend on each other's output, directly or indirectly.
-This is a weakness.

 When one team needs to use another's product / service / library, meetings are setup, use cases are discussed, and all kinds of bureaucratic nonsense takes